 Perfect for an easy-going spring paddle or a jaunt on a summer evening, Runaround Pond is a quiet, beginner-friendly place to put in a kayak.

 And if you’re good at wildlife spotting, you’re likely to see beavers, otters, eagles, osprey, kingfishers, herons, and frogs.
 (Even if you’re not great at wildlife spotting, you can’t miss the turtles.
 They’re everywhere.
-At least, that was the case during my first visit there last weekend.)
+At least, that was the case during my first visit there last spring.)
 Runaround Pond is also purportedly the place that inspired the classic leech scene in Stephen King’s “Stand by Me.”
 King grew up near here and, judging by the leeches we saw on our kayaks when we pulled them out of the water, there’s a solid chance you’ll recreate that scene if you decide to go for a swim.

 There’s a parking lot at Runaround Pond Recreation Area just off Runaround Pond Road and an easy put-in.
 Not far from the parking lot is a tunnel under Runaround Pond Road that leads to one of the neatest spots on the pond.